As a new profession, one that does not yet benefit from a nationally or internationally recognized certification

 - Health advocates will, at all times, practice within their competency.
 Any requests for services outside the advocate’s expertise will be referred to someone else who is equipped to provide those services to ensure the client-patient is benefitting from the best knowledge base.

 - Health advocates will, at all times, work within their professional boundaries and will reject any requests or demands that would cause them to violate those boundaries.
-Such violations may include, but not be limited to, accepting money or gifts as compensation for referrals to other professionals, fulfilling requests to perform illegal or unethical actions, agreeing to provide services outside any geographical limits, developing a romantic or sexual relationship with a client or someone related to the client, agreeing to perform any duties without the disclosure or input needed from the client, or any other circumstances that could result in conflicts-of-interest or the inability to fully perform the work the two parties have agreed upon.
+Such violations may include, but not be limited to, accepting money or gifts as compensation for referrals to or from other professionals, fulfilling requests to perform illegal or unethical actions, agreeing to provide services outside any geographical limits, developing a romantic or sexual relationship with a client or someone related to the client, agreeing to perform any duties without the disclosure or input needed from the client, or any other circumstances that could result in conflicts-of-interest or the inability to fully perform the work the two parties have agreed upon.

 - Health advocates will not discriminate.
 They will at no time refuse to work with someone due to that person’s race, religion, culture, gender, or sexual orientation.